Verizon Throttled Firefighters' Data As Mendocino Wildfire Raged, Fire Chief Says

 Santa Clara County officials were not buying that explanation.

-"Verizon's throttling has everything to do with net neutrality — it shows that the ISPs will act in their economic interests, even at the expense of public safety," Santa Clara County Counsel James Williams told Ars Technica on Thursday.
+"Verizon's throttling has everything to do with net neutrality — it shows that the ISPs will act in their economic interests, even at the expense of public safety," Santa Clara County counsel James Williams told Ars Technica on Thursday.
 "That is exactly what the Trump Administration's repeal of net neutrality allows and encourages."

 Williams' comment echoes the skepticism voiced by the government petitioners.